 Notifications for the subscribed product will only be received on the mobile app when you are logged in.

-In all advisory products the subscribers have an access to the past advice and the period varies from product to product with a minimum period of 24 months for 'Smart Gains'.
+In all products, the subscribers have access to past recommendations, and the period varies from product to product with a minimum period of 24 months for 'Smart Gains.'

 Do not invest in a stock if it has reached the target price or stop loss, if the holding period has ended, or if it was exited for other reasons.
 Likewise, avoid stocks that are close to their target or stop loss.
 In all other cases, investment is possible.

-The stock entry and exit advice is delivered through a Mobile App notification, email, and WhatsApp.
+The stock entry and exit recommendations along with other key information are delivered through a Mobile App notification, Email, and WhatsApp.

 Smart Gains has two sections-

-If a stock advised in "Pick of the Week" reaches its target price, investors should sell it, but if it is also included in SBP and the investor is willing to hold it for the long term, they can follow SBP's advice.
-A stock can be advised for sale in "Pick of the Week" but still be held in SBP due to a favorable long-term outlook, and vice versa, where the stock may be sold from SBP but still kept in "Pick of the Week."
+If a stock recommended in "Pick of the Week" reaches its target price, investors can exit, but if it is also included in SBP and the investor is willing to hold it for the long term, they can follow SBP's recommendations.
+A stock can be recommended for sale in "Pick of the Week" but still be held in SBP due to a favorable long-term outlook, and vice versa, where the stock may be sold from SBP but still kept in "Pick of the Week."

 The investment amount may vary from person to person depending on the -

-As a general guideline, investing (100 - your age) percent of your total investment portfolio in equities is recommended.
-So, if you are 35 years old, investing around 65% in stocks through direct stocks or mutual funds is advised.
-New investors need to start small and gradually increase their investment as they become more familiar with market volatility.
+Generally, investing (100 - your age) percent of your total investment portfolio in equities is recommended.
+So, if you are 35 years old, investing around 65% in stocks through direct stocks or mutual funds is recommended.
+New investors must start small and gradually increase their investment as they become more familiar with market volatility.

-Notifications for advice are sent through broadcast groups on WhatsApp, so they will only be received if our contact number (+919755920780) is saved in your contact list/Address-book.
+Stock recommendation notifications are sent through broadcast groups on WhatsApp, so they will only be received if our contact number (+91-9755920780) is saved in your contact list/Address-book.

-There is no common stock in 'Pick of the Week' (Smart Gains) and Smart multibaggers.
+There are hardly any common stocks in 'Pick of the Week' (Smart Gains) and Smart Multibaggers.